MicrosoftDocs/power-platform/power-platform/alm/basics-alm.md

 ## Environments
 Environments are a space to store, manage, and share your organization's business data, apps, and business processes.
-They also serve as containers to separate apps that might<!--Style Guide.--> have different roles, security requirements, or target audiences.
+They also serve as containers to separate apps that might have different roles, security requirements, or target audiences.
 Each environment can have only one Common Data Service database.

 > [!IMPORTANT]
 > When you create an environment, you can choose to install Dynamics 365 apps, such as Dynamics 365 Sales and Dynamics 365 Marketing.
 If you aren't building on these apps, we recommend that you not install them in your environments.
-This will help<!--Suggested.--> avoid dependency complications when you distribute solutions between environments.
+This will help avoid dependency complications when you distribute solutions between environments.

 ### Types of environments used in ALM